+SAMPLE STUDENT NOTICE

+TO:

+FROM:

-SAMPLE STUDENT NOTICE TO: FROM: rought to my attention that you may have violated the College's policy ademic honesty.
-Specifically, you have (state charge). it is not possi receipt of this call or elect n o meet me in my office (specify campus and room number) at (time/date). ble for you to meet me at this time, please contact me within one week of s notice to request a mutually convenient time for a meeting.
-If you fail to not to attend the meeting, I will presume that you agree with my charge the college's academic honesty policy. ined beyond a reasonable doubt that you have violated the college's nesty policy, the following actions may be taken: ly warn you that continuation or repetition of misconduct of this nature m se for further disciplinary action.
-2. Require e you to retake the test or rewrite the assignment. u for the assignment.
-5. Withho u for the course.
-Old the awarding of the degree, certificate or diploma until the requiremen en satisfied.
-6. Refer y rou to the appropriate academic dean for possible suspension or dismissane program.
+It has been brought to my attention that you may have violated the College's policy regarding academic honesty.
+Specifically, you have (state charge).

+Please plan to meet me in my office (specify campus and room number) at (time/date).
+If it is not possible for you to meet me at this time, please contact me within one week of receipt of this notice to request a mutually convenient time for a meeting.
+If you fail to call or elect not to attend the meeting, I will presume that you agree with my charge that you violated the College's academic honesty policy.

+If it is determined beyond a reasonable doubt that you have violated the college's academic honesty policy, the following actions may be taken:

+- 1. Verbally warn you that continuation or repetition of misconduct of this nature may be cause for further disciplinary action. - 2.
+Require you to retake the test or rewrite the assignment. - 3.
+Fail you for the assignment. - 4.
+Fail you for the course. - 5.
+Withhold the awarding of the degree, certificate or diploma until the requirement has been satisfied. - 6.
+Refer you to the appropriate academic dean for possible suspension or dismissal from the program.

 Your prompt response will help to resolve this matter quickly.

+Signature/Name/Title